 Store Your Motorcycle in the Van With You

 One last option is to store the motorcycle in the van with you.
 This will be a suitable option if you are only traveling with a maximum of two people.
 If you want to do this, you will have to design the layout of your van interior in a very specific way.
-Take a look at the layout below to get some ideas:
+Even though it’s a solution that is mainly made for bicycles, if you really want to store your motorcycle inside your van you can do the same.
+Keep in mind that you will lose a ton of space.

 You can either store the motorcycle beside your bed on the same level or have your bed on top of your bikes like in the picture.
 Before buying a motorcycle trailer or hitch, it is best to try and store the bike in the van.
 This will make it easier to keep an eye on it and will protect it from any bad weather you encounter.
 It will also be cheaper than purchasing a hitch or trailer.